ehloonion/onionmx/postfix.md

 Make it executable.

+Discussion:

-Explanation: The '-i' flag to torsocks makes it use a different circuit for each attempt, hopefully recovering faster from Tor network errors.
+* The `-i` flag to torsocks makes it use a different circuit for each attempt, hopefully recovering faster from Tor network errors.
+Unfortunately, using the `-i` flag makes torsocks *not* re-use the HS circuit, so performance will go down at the cost of delivery recovery.

 ## Setup a Tor transport map